blue-dragonX/HGroups/README.md

 Goal:<br />

-The goal of this library is to be a tool for those who intend to analyze data in a local java enviroment without the need for a full database structure.
+The goal of this library is to be a tool for those who intend to analyze data in a local java environment without the need for a full database structure.
 Similar to tuples, HGroups can contain any object type in each value.
 Unlike tuples, users can manipulate these HGoups into what is needed.